Squirrel/Squirrel.Mac/README.md

    `currentRelease`, and use that entry's `updateTo` as the download payload (same shape as the [server format](#update-server-json-format)).

-That's it. `releases` is **not** a "from → to" migration map — only the entry matching `currentRelease` is ever used.
+Only the entry matching `currentRelease` is ever used.
 Including older releases is optional (useful if you also serve release notes from this file); a single entry is fine.

 ### Minimal example